 Alopecia Areata or Areata Barbae

 Alopecia Areata is an autoimmune condition in which inflammatory cells damage hair follicles.
-This causes spherical bald patches in various places of the body, and it affects roughly 2% of the population at some time in their lives.
+This causes spherical bald patches in various places of the body.
+It affects roughly 2% of the population at some time in their lives.
 When this occurs in the facial hair region, it is commonly referred to as alopecia areata barbae or alopecia barbae.
 As with many autoimmune disorders, therapy is challenging, and a complete knowledge of the reasons is lacking.
 Alopecia can last a lifetime in some situations, but it can also come and go in waves in others.
 Alopecia is most typically treated with corticosteroid injections or cream.
 Furthermore, some data shows that eliminating gluten from one’s diet might aid in the normalization of one’s immunological response.